sibellavia/sibellavia.github.io/content/notes/tokenizing-dante.md

 ---
-title: "Tokenizing Dante at the byte level"
+title: "Morphing the Divina Commedia into byte tokens with Zig"
 date: "2025-08-18"
 ---

-*Morphing the Divina Commedia into byte tokens with Zig.*

 Nothing fancy.
 I just dumped the Divina Commedia into a contiguous `u16` slice.